braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/customization.md

 ## Custom handling of in-app message display

-To use your own UI and instead read from the data model for each in-app message, then the following customizations are needed:
+To use your own UI and instead read from the data model for each in-app message, the following customizations are needed:

 1. Remove calls to `braze.automaticallyShowInAppMessages()`
 2. Add a function to handle displaying in-app messages as they are triggered